 - You may, and should, elevate your hand on pillows above your heart.

 - Exercise your hand while in the cast/dressing. (ex: making a fist or moving your fingers).

-- You may use ice on your hand; 20 minutes on/20 minutes off.
-DO NOT apply ice directly to your skin.
+- You may use ice on your hand: 20 minutes on / 20 minutes off.
+NO NOT apply ice directly to your skin.
 If placing ice on the splint or cast itself, first cover with a dry cloth.

-- Call the office if you have a temperature above 101.0, drainage, unusual redness, or if you experience persistant pain with numbness and/or skin color change unrelieved with ice and elevation.
+- Call the office if you have a temperature above 101.0, drainage, unusual redness or if you experience persistent pain with numbness and/or skin color change unrelieved with ice and elevation.